Real Estate Broker Programs: Get Licensed

 In general our programs are designed to aide students who are having any difficulties in our programs.
 A retake quiz or exam is part of most courses.
 Please call us or see the course instructions provided with your course materials for specific course requirements.

-Do your courses include instructor assistance?
+Do your courses include instructor support?

 Yes.
 This is an area where our school really stands out.
 Students in our real estate pre-license programs are strongly encouraged to call for one-on-one instructor assistance throughout the program.
 This one-on-one support is available to all students, including those who attend our classroom programs.
 We're committed to each student's success!